OpenRCT2/OpenRCT2/CONTRIBUTING.md

 # 3. Workflow
 OpenRCT2 uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
 If you are implementing a new feature or logic from the original game, please branch off and perform pull requests to ```develop```.
-If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. ```master``` only contains tagged releases, you should never branch off this. questions or concerns, please ask in the [Discord chat](https://discordapp.com/invite/fsEwSWs).
+If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. ```master``` only contains tagged releases, you should never branch off this.

 # 4. Contribution Types